helab207/Development-of-the-overlapping-modular-structure-in-human-brain-functional-networks/README.md

 ### Data
-1. Basic information of functional MRI scans, including participant ID, age, sex, and head motion parameter
+1.Basic information of functional MRI scans, including participant ID, age, sex, and head motion parameter
 - Info_adults.mat
 - Info_children.mat

 Note: Resting-state functional MRI (rsfMRI) data of all participants are obtained from the Children School Functions and Brain Development project (CBD, Beijing Cohort).
 Basic information is present in a tabular form.
 In the third column, ‘0’ and ‘1’ denote female and male, respectively.
 Since some of the children underwent repeated rsfMRI scans, their ID labels are repeated in the tables according to the scanning order. meanFD, mean framewise displacement.

-2. Regional time series of children and adults
+2.Regional time series of children and adults
 - MTC_adults.mat (https://drive.google.com/file/d/1kTXLs37y5jUh_SslQu-Zp_AdUT9drIfI/view?usp=drive_link)
 - MTC_children.mat (https://drive.google.com/file/d/1F6oS20OZH3W6C6BOUbPGZ63N_hoEEB15/view?usp=drive_link)

 Note: Cortical nodes were defined based on functional parcellation comprising 200 cortical regions (i.e., Schaefer-200) (1), and subcortical nodes were defined according to a subcortical functional parcellation comprising 32 regions (2).

-3. Regional entropy of children and adults
+3.Regional entropy of children and adults
 - Entropy_adults.mat
 - Entropy_children.mat

 ### Codes
-1. Preprocessing of multi-modal MRI data
+1.Preprocessing of multi-modal MRI data
 The functional images of all children were preprocessed using SPM12 (https://www.fil.ion.ucl.ac.uk/spm) and DPABI 3.0 (https://rfmri.org/DPABI) (3).
 The T1-weighted images were preprocessed using FreeSurfer v6.0 (https://github.com/freesurfer/freesurfer) (4).
 The diffusion images were preprocessed using MRtrix 3.0 (https://www.mrtrix.org/) (5), FSL 6.0.1 (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) (6), and ANTs (https://github.com/ANTsX/ANTs) (7).
-2. Overlapping modular architecture detection
+2.Overlapping modular architecture detection
 We first constructed a traditional functional network comprising nodal regions and interregional connectivities (i.e., edges) using the GRETNA package (http://www.nitrc.org/projects/gretna) (8).
 Then, we constructed the corresponding weighted edge graph representing the similarity between edges using Edge_graph_construction.m.
 Finally, we identified the module affiliations of edges using the Louvain algorithm (https://sites.google.com/site/findcommunities/) (9).
-3. Modular overlap entropy
+3.Modular overlap entropy
 Modular overlap entropy was calculated using the method developed by Faskowitz and colleagues, as described in their study (10).
 The implementation of this method can be found at https://github.com/brain-networks.
 - fcn_node_entropy.m
-4. Mixed effect model
+4.Mixed effect model
 To explore the developmental changes in the overlapping modular architecture, the age effects were estimated by using a mixed effect model (11, 12).
 - Mixed_model.m
-5. Support vector regression (SVR) analysis
+5.Support vector regression (SVR) analysis
 The SVR model was implemented using the LIBSVM toolbox in MATLAB with the default parameters (https://www.csie.ntu.edu.tw/~cjlin/libsvm/) (13).